-At first, the pricing for Paramount Plus will be exactly the same as CBS All Access.
-You can subscribe, with ads, for $5.99 a month, or $59.99 a year.
+You can subscribe, with ads, for $4.99 a month, or $49.99 a year.
 There’s also a no-ad option that costs $9.99 a month, or $99.99 a year.
 The no-ad option adds a few other extra features including 4K, HDR, and Dolby Vision support for select shows and movies.
 The $9.99 monthly plan also adds offline viewing, letting you download up to 25 titles at a time.
 Finally, you can live stream from your local CBS station with the $9.99 a month plan.

 Bundle with Showtime for a special price

 You can also bundle Paramount Plus with ViacomCBS’s pay cable network Showtime for a special price.
 Paramount Plus with ads plus Showtime will cost $14.99 a month.
 The Ad Free plan plus SHOWTIME costs $18.99 a month.
 All you have to do to add Showtime is go to your Paramount Plus account page, go to the add-ons section, and add Showtime.
 This offer is not available with the Paramount Plus annual plans.